Alison’s Stage 4 Triple-Positive Metastatic Breast Cancer Story

 A friend of ours takes all our family photos.
 Her mom died of ovarian cancer and had the BRCA gene.
 She’s had a prophylactic mastectomy.

 I knew that even if it wasn’t cancer, there was a chance they’d have to remove it.
-Before I got the diagnosis, I had asked her boudoir photos for me.
+Before I got the diagnosis, I had asked her to take boudoir photos for me.

 I just wanted to capture my body how it was even if it wasn’t cancer because I knew it could still change it.